COVID-19 pandemic in Delhi: July

 By this time, Delhi had surpassed most of the states in India, with high case numbers for COVID-19 and a spike of around 2,000 cases per day.
 This made it difficult for the Delhi government to make further plans for reopening.

-August

 November

 After reaching the lowest recorded cases in October, doctors began to express concerns that the city could turn out to be the epicentre of India's first wave of winter infections, with cases by mid-November being the highest since COVID-19 began.

 December

 On 31 December 2020 and 1 January 2021, curbs were placed preventing public gatherings at night for New Year's Eve.

 Quarantine Strategy

 The Delhi government issued an order making a seven-day quarantine mandatory for all asymptomatic individuals arriving in the city via planes and trains.
 For symptomatic individuals, immediate COVID-19 testing on arrival, institutional quarantining until the result is out, moving to a hospital or a COVID-19 Care Center depending on symptoms if positive, and home isolation for 14 days in case of a negative result.